getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

     done;
     ```

-    Run `script/start-app 2 blue` to start 2 Node.js containers with the “blue” deployment label.
+    Run `script/start-app 2 blue` to start two Node.js containers with the “blue” deployment label.

-1. **Add the Node.js containers to the NGINX config file.** [`script/update-nginx`](https://github.com/ktbartholomew/tic-tac-toe/blob/master/script/update-nginx), invoked as `script/update-nginx [blue|green]` is a Node.js script that finds all the running game servers (filtering by the color argument if provided), adds them to an `upstream` load-balancing block in the NGINX config, then sends a SIGHUP signal to the NGINX container to have it reload the updated config.
+1. **Add the Node.js containers to the NGINX configuration file.** [`script/update-nginx`](https://github.com/ktbartholomew/tic-tac-toe/blob/master/script/update-nginx), invoked as `script/update-nginx [blue|green]` is a Node.js script that finds all the running game servers (filtering by the color argument if provided), adds them to an `upstream` load-balancing block in the NGINX configuration, and sends a SIGHUP signal to the NGINX container to have it reload the updated configuration.

     Run `script/update-nginx blue` to add all of the “blue” Node.js containers you just created to the NGINX configuration file.

-1. **Start the NGINX container.** Again, we're adding it to the overlay network so it can access all the other running containers.
-That's especially important for this container, since it proxies traffic to several of the other running containers.
-It also needs `affinity:container` arguments to ensure it gets scheduled on the same node as all the data volume containers it needs to access.
-We’re also publishing its ports 80 and 443 (HTTP and HTTPS) on the Swarm host so it’s publicly accessible.
+1. **Start the NGINX container.** Add it to the overlay network so it can access all the other running containers.
+That’s especially important for this container because it proxies traffic to several of the other running containers.
+It also needs `affinity:container` arguments to ensure that it is scheduled on the same node as all the data volume containers that it needs to access.
+Publish its ports 80 and 443 (HTTP and HTTPS) on the Swarm host so it’s publicly accessible.

     ```bash
     docker run \